CIMPL In-Depth Tutorial

 This is an extensive tutorial, meant to expose the reader to many aspects of CIMPL and its tooling (SHR-CLI).

-The CIMPL In-Depth Tutorial is targeted to any person who wants to create a FHIR IG, wants to learn how to leverage CIMPL to accomplish that goal, and is comfortable with programming languages.
+The CIMPL In-Depth Tutorial is targeted to any person who wants to create an HL7 FHIR IG, wants to learn how to leverage CIMPL to accomplish that goal, and is comfortable with programming languages.
 Familiarity with FHIR is helpful as the tutorial references FHIR artifacts (such as resources, profiles, etc.).

 This guide assumes you have: